CasimirKaPazi/tikap/Grammar.md

 VCVCV VVCVC VVCCV VCVVC CVVCV CVCVV VCCVV
 ...

+Grouping has two main purposes.
+First to add affixes (see section on affixes), second to indicate which grammatical role the words take in a sentence.
+For the purpose of marking the grammatical role the core principle is the sonority hierarchy - applied to different scales.
+In it's simplest form it states that the louder sounds tend to be the center of an element.
+In the case of tikap /ɨ ɐ/ are more sonorous and /p t k/ are less sonorous.
+For a syllable this gives a shape of e.g. "kap".
+One can also apply it to words and therefor have "tikap" instead of "itkpa".
+Extending it up to the phrase or sentence level we can generate a set of rules on how the individual words should ideally look like.
+Because of the VSO word order verbs tend to be at the beginning of sentences, they therefor begin with a consonant.
+Classifiers can start a noun phrase, when they end in a vowel the listener knows that there is something to follow.
+In contrast, when the CL ends in a consonant the listener know it stands on its own.
+In this way, the sonority patterns produced by grouping resemble intonation patterns.

+Note that, because affixes "agree" with the root word they mirror the forms.
+A root word ending in a consonant will more likely also end in a consonant even with affixes attached. e.g. ika*t* pi -ka > ikatipa*k*

 ### Affixes

 When an affix gets added to a word, the word retains its form, the affix however may change to avoid clusters becoming to large.
 If it is somehow not possible and a consonant or vowel is needed, the previous consonant or vowel is echoed.